top of page

 More thank yous :)

-~To the fellow makers and performers in the Quiet Parade for making this experience all the magic that it was.
+~To the fellow makers, performers, and audience members in the Quiet Parade for making this experience all the magic that it was.

 ~To Kawama Kasutu and Rebecca Fernandez for assisting with the open studio workshop at Wonder'neath.

-~To Justin Jarvis, and Brandon Boyd, Maddi Tang, and Grey Piitaapan Muldoon for photo and video documentation.
+~To Justin Jarvis, and Brandon Boyd, Maddi Tang, and Grey Piitaapan Muldoon for photo and video documentation (2022), and Henry Chan (2024).

 "The stim toys shared through this project were created with the help of participants in tactile stim toy making workshops, interconnecting our community through tactile sensation distinct from visibility.
 Each of our experiences of this environment will be embedded in every movement and feeling we share In Touch / In Motion and connection we carry beyond the Quiet Parade."